 There are two ways a prostate massage can be performed, either via an ‘internal approach’, or an external prostate massage.
 The prostate can be located just short of a middle-finger’s length inside the rectum and is easily identifiable as a round object the size of a large marble, or walnut.
 Through careful lubrication around and in the entrance to the anus, the finger can be easily and gently inserted into the anus, and the prostate gently massaged.

 The penis extends well into the body, it is not simply what can be seen outside the body.
 The penis’ proximity to the prostate means that the prostate is also highly sensitive, and therefore receptive to stimulation.
 Thus, externally, massaging of the perineum, the area between the penis and the anus, in an inwardly direction can also stimulate the prostate.

 Using the prostate to improve your sex life, and vice versa

 A prostate massage or the use of a prostate massager can greatly increase the intensity of an orgasm, either though prostate milking or stimulating the prostate prior to having penetrative intercourse.
 Massaging of your prostate is an intimate act and can greatly increase the intimacy levels in a loving, physical relationship

-A healthy prostate is important to maintaining a healthy sex life and, on the obverse, a healthy sex life can be good for the prostate.
+A healthy Prostate and its Connection is important to maintaining a healthy sex life and, on the obverse, a healthy sex life can be good for the prostate.
 A 2016 study of 35,000 men who were observed over an 18-year period showed that men who ejaculated in excess of 21 times a week were 20% less likely to develop prostate cancer than men who ejaculated only between 4 and 7 times a month.